We are always happy to answer any questions you may have.

-The AS/NZS 3760 is the Australian Standard that provides guidelines and regulations for the test and tag industry with regards to electrical safety of appliances.
-It sets our recommendations to issues such as test and tag intervals, defines who can test and tag and general guidelines.
+The AS/NZS 3760 is the Australian and New Zealand Standard that provides guidelines and regulations for the test and tag industry with regards to electrical safety of appliances.
+It sets out recommendations to issues such as test and tag intervals, defines who can test and tag and general guidelines.
 This Standard was recently updated in 2022 with a list of various changes, along with now being called the AS/NZS 3760:2022.

 Industries such as construction, demolition and mining are required to have their appliances tested and tagged every 3 months.
 This is because of the harsh nature of the industry which is likely to damage equipment at a faster rate.
-For each 3 months of testing, the test and tag colours will change for different periods throughout the year, which effectively make certain times of the year coincide with a specific test tag colour.
+For each 3 months of testing, the test and tag colours will change for different periods throughout the year, which effectively make certain months coincide with a specific test tag colour.

 With the exception of these industries, testing and tagging is not a legislative requirement for other workplaces.
 However, the employer does have a duty of care to ensure the safety of its employees, meaning that if someone was hurt from an appliance that wasn’t tested and unsafe, they could be found liable.
 Because of this, it’s the employer’s responsibility to have all portable electrical appliances tested.

 There is a common misconception that you must be an electrician to test and tag.
-However, according to AS/NZS 3760:2010, someone who is considered a ‘Competent Person’ is also able to test and tag in Australia.
-This is achieved by undertaking a test and tag course, where that person acquires the knowledge and skills in learning to use a PAT tester.
+However, according to AS/NZS 3760:2022, someone who is considered a ‘Competent Person’ is also able to test and tag in Australia.
+This is most commonly achieved by undertaking a test and tag course, where that person acquires the knowledge and skills in learning to use a PAT tester.

 For people living in QLD who want to offer test and tag as a service, they must fulfill an additional requirement for a Restricted Electrical Contractors Licence.